timruffles/mobile-drag-drop/README.md

-        dragImageClass?:string;         // add custom class to dragImage scrollThreshold?:number         // threshold in px. when distance between viewport edge and touch position is smaller start programmatic scroll. scrollVelocity?:number          // how much px will be scrolled per animation frame iteration }
+        dragImageClass?:string;         // add custom class to dragImage scrollThreshold?:number         // threshold in px. when distance between viewport edge and touch position is smaller start programmatic scroll. scrollVelocity?:number          // how much px will be scrolled per animation frame iteration debug?:boolean                  // debug mode, which will highlight drop target, immediate user selection and events fired as you interact.
+    }
     /**
     * The polyfill must be actively initialized.